From £19,720

 C4’s centre stack makes quite a classy first impression and includes physical heating and ventilation controls with an inviting metallic feel.

-Boot space below the parcel shelf is 380 litres: another quite average showing.
+Boot space below the parcel shelf is 380 litres, another quite average showing.
 This is, of course, a pretty compact car for the European C-segment, but it’s unlikely to be one you’ll be drawn to for its practicality.

 The instrument and infotainment layout is unconventional, but it doesn’t lack clarity and it isn’t made hard to interact with.
-Ahead of the driver is a smallish digital instrument screen that provides a very simple digital speedometer but little else at much scale.
-(One display mode dials up a rev counter of a sort, but it’s only small.)
-Our test car’s head-up display, projected on a separate pop-up screen rather than the windscreen, adds some useful extra information, but options to configure both displays are limited.
+Ahead of the driver is a now updated 7in digital instrument screen that provides a very simple digital speedometer but little else at much scale.
+In 2025, the screen also feels old and outdated compared with rivals.

 ENGINES & PERFORMANCE

 Thankfully, it doesn’t hunt around too much for a ratio when you apply some power.
 Shifts come slightly lazily and not always as smoothly as they probably should, but decisively enough.
-And just as in other applications, the little Puretech turbo engine works away industriously and affably.
-It’s a little ill-mannered when cold and also when revving hard, but it settles down nicely when cruising.

 RIDE & HANDLING